 Shadowspire (Book 3)

-The Wytch War began after the first Wytch Queen led the Wytch Kings of Skanda in revolt against the tyranny of the Wytch Council.
-Once the Wytch Queen had broken the Council and brought the Wytch Kings under her control, she turned her eye toward the Realms of the Westlands.
+The Wytch Wars began as a series of conflicts within Skanda, after the kingdoms of the north formed an alliance and broke with the Council.
+Eventually, the whole of Skanda was reunited under the rule of the first Wytch Queen.
+Not content to rule over Skanda alone, she turned her eye toward the Realms of the Westlands.
 The series of conflicts that resulted was brutal and protracted.
 The Westlands used their leythe technology, and the Wytch Queen called upon the powers of the mythe.
 There were no winners, only losers.
 The survivors of Skanda retreated to their homelands, east of the Dragon’s Spine, and the survivors of the Westlands drew back west of the Sea of Dreams, separated by a wasteland warped by the destructive energies that had been unleashed there.

 When the survivors began to rebuild, it was carefully, and with a deeper respect for the power that had nearly destroyed the world.